Buddy Lazier: 2001

 For 2001, Lazier drove the No. 91 Dallara IR01-Oldsmobile for Hemelgarn Racing.
-At the season-opening Pennzoil Copper World Indy 200 at Phoenix, Lazier started in 6th place and finished in 3rd place.
-At the Infiniti Grand Prix of Miami at Homestead-Miami Speedway, Lazier started in 3rd place and finished in 20th place, after crashing on lap 177 in turn 4.
-At the following race, the zMax 500 at Atlanta, Lazier started in 9th place and finished in 6th place, one lap down.
-At the Indianapolis 500, Lazier gained additional sponsorship from Life Fitness for the race and qualified in 10th place.
-In the race, Lazier came into the pits after 9 laps saying that his engine was running on only seven cylinders.
-Lazier would eventually rejoin the race and finished in 18th place, eight laps down.
+At the season-opening Pennzoil Copper World Indy 200 at Phoenix, Lazier started in sixth place and finished in third place.
+At the Infiniti Grand Prix of Miami at Homestead-Miami Speedway, Lazier started in third place and finished in twentieth place, after crashing on lap 177 in turn 4.
+At the following race, the zMax 500 at Atlanta, Lazier started in ninth place and finished in sixth place, one lap down.
+At the Indianapolis 500, Lazier gained additional sponsorship from Life Fitness for the race and qualified in tenth place.
+In the race, Lazier came into the pits after nine laps saying that his engine was running on only seven cylinders.
+Lazier would eventually rejoin the race and finished in eighteenth place, eight laps down.

-At the first Texas race, Lazier started in 13th place and finished in 4th place.
-At Pikes Peak, Lazier started in 5th place and took the lead on lap 157 after Sam Hornish Jr., who had led for 152 of the previous 156 laps, suffered handling issues.
+At the first Texas race, Lazier started in thirteenth place and finished in fourth place.
+At Pikes Peak, Lazier started in fifth place and took the lead on lap 157 after Sam Hornish Jr., who had led for 152 of the previous 156 laps, suffered handling issues.
 Lazier led the remaining 43 laps of the race for his first win of the season.
-Lazier then won the SunTrust Indy Challenge at Richmond International Raceway after starting in 4th place, leading 224 of 250 laps.
-Following the race, Lazier moved into 2nd place in the point standings, 50 points behind Hornish.
-At the Ameristar Casino Indy 200 at Kansas Speedway, Lazier started in 12th place and finished in 5th place after leading for 13 laps.
-At the next race, the Harrah's 200 at Nashville Superspeedway, Lazier started in 6th place and led for 71 laps en route to his third win of the season.
+Lazier then won the SunTrust Indy Challenge at Richmond International Raceway after starting in fourth place, leading 224 of 250 laps.
+Following the race, Lazier moved into second place in the point standings, fifty points behind Hornish.
+At the Ameristar Casino Indy 200 at Kansas Speedway, Lazier started in twelfth place and finished in fifth place after leading for thirteen laps.
+At the next race, the Harrah's 200 at Nashville Superspeedway, Lazier started in sixth place and led for 71 laps en route to his third win of the season.
 With the win, Lazier took the record for the most wins in the IRL with six.

 Lazier then won his fourth race of the season at Kentucky after starting in 11th place and led for 84 laps.
 Following the race Lazier was only 25 points behind Hornish.
-At the Gateway Indy 250 at Gateway International Raceway, Lazier started in 2nd place after qualifying was rained out.
-In the race Lazier finished in 13th place, ten laps down.
-At the following race, the Delphi Indy 300 at Chicagoland Speedway, Lazier started in 9th place and finished in 11th place, two laps down.
-Hornish finished in 2nd place to Jaques Lazier, to clinch the championship with a round to spare.
-At the season-ending Chevy 500 at Texas, Lazier started in 2nd place after qualifying was rained out again.
+At the Gateway Indy 250 at Gateway International Raceway, Lazier started in second place after qualifying was rained out.
+In the race Lazier finished in thirteenth place, ten laps down.
+At the following race, the Delphi Indy 300 at Chicagoland Speedway, Lazier started in ninth place and finished in eleventh place, two laps down.
+Hornish finished in second place to Jaques Lazier, to clinch the championship with a round to spare.
+At the season-ending Chevy 500 at Texas, Lazier started in second place after qualifying was rained out again.
 Lazier led a lap, but ultimately retired from the race after suffering an engine failure.
 Despite winning a season-high four races, Lazier finished runner-up to Hornish in the final championship standings with 398 points.